 For the people of Bradford, Ohio, the answer is a resounding yes.

 Can you imagine?
 You actually can, thanks to the men and women who dedicated their time and resources to build the Bradford Railroad Museum.
 The railroad no longer runs through Bradford and the tracks have all been removed.
-But the impact the railroad had on the town, the region and the country are still very much alive inside the four walls of the museum housed in an historic old bank building.
+But the impact the railroad had on the town, the region, and the country is still very much alive inside the four walls of the museum housed in a historic old bank building.

 While it’s true that you are not your possessions, sometimes a few prized possessions and memories are all the people who love you have after you are gone.